Specialization of softmax attention heads: insights from the high-dimensional single-location model: Introduction

-Our main contributions are as follows. \begin{itemize} \item[(i)] We introduce a high-dimensional probabilistic framework for training multi-head softmax attention in a sequence-to-token regression task, enabling an exact characterization of learning dynamics under stochastic gradient descent. \item[(ii)] We derive a closed system of equations describing the evolution of head alignments and overlaps, and show that training exhibits a fast unspecialized phase followed by a slower hierarchy of specialization events governed by the latent signal structure. \item[(iii)] We analyze the effect of attention normalization on head redundancy, proving that standard softmax is generically suboptimal in this setting, while alternative activations such as softmax-1 mitigate variance induced by redundant heads.
+Our main contributions are as follows. \begin{itemize} \item[(i)] We introduce a high-dimensional probabilistic framework for training multi-head softmax attention in a sequence-to-token regression task, where attention itself constitutes the sole predictive mechanism, enabling an exact characterization of learning dynamics under SGD. \item[(ii)] We derive a closed system of equations tracking the full evolution of head alignments along the SGD trajectory, and show that training exhibits a fast unspecialized phase followed by a slower hierarchy of specialization events governed by the latent signal structure. \item[(iii)] We analyze the effect of attention normalization on head redundancy, proving that standard softmax is generically suboptimal in this setting.
 We introduce the Bayes-softmax attention, which, in our setting, reaches the Bayes-risk and prescribes the optimal number of heads and the way to normalize them. \end{itemize}